Quantum Universally Composable Oblivious Linear Evaluation: Introduction

 \

-\textbf{quantum-UC security.} Due to the quantum nature of the states $\ket{e^{\theta_i}_{r_i}}_{i\in [n]}$, a malicious Alice is not able to distinguish which bases $\theta_i, i\in [n]$ are used by Bob.
-From her point of view, Bob's states are maximally mixed and therefore completely hide $\theta_i$.
+\textbf{Quantum-UC security.} Due to the quantum nature of the states $\ket{e^{x^0_i}_{r_i}}_{i\in [n]}$, a dishonest Alice is not able to distinguish which bases $x^0_i, i\in [n]$ are used by Bob.
+From her point of view, Bob's states are maximally mixed and therefore completely hide $x^0_i$.
 This is enough to ensure that, in the derandomization step, Alice does not receive any information about Bob's final input $x$.
-For a malicious Bob, to correctly pass all Alice's tests, it means he did not cheat at all rounds with overwhelming probability.
-This ensures that he has some \textit{bounded} information on Alice's random elements $(a^0_i, b^0_i)_{i\in [n]}$, and using privacy amplification techniques in the extraction step, Alice can guarantee that Bob's information about her final input $(a,b)$ is the same as in the case of an ideal OLE functionality, i.e. w.l.o.g. that $a$ is close to uniform.
+For a dishonest Bob, to correctly pass all Alice's tests, it means he did not cheat at all rounds with overwhelming probability.
+This ensures that he has some \textit{bounded} information on Alice's random elements $(a^0_i, b^0_i)_{i\in [n]}$, and using privacy amplification techniques in the extraction step, Alice can guarantee that Bob's information about her final input $(a,b)$ is the same as in the case of an ideal OLE functionality, i.e. the probability distribution of $a$ is close to uniform.

 Turning this intuition into a quantum-UC security proof requires some additional insights.
-First, we need a way to quantify Bob's information on Alice's elements $(a^0_i, b^0_i)$ after the testing phase and the application of the corresponding $V^{b^0_i}_{a^0_i}$ operators, for $ i\in [n]$; for this purpose we use the quantum \textit{min-entropy} (see Definition \ref{def:Hmin}).
+First, we need a way to quantify Bob's information on Alice's elements $(a^0_i, b^0_i)$ after the testing phase and the application of the corresponding $V^{b^0_i}_{a^0_i}$ operators, for $ i\in [n]$; for this purpose we use the \textit{min-entropy} (Definition \ref{def:Hmin}).
 We follow the approach of \cite{DFLSS09} to guarantee that Bob does not significantly deviate from the protocol in all the rounds, and we use Theorem 1 from~\cite{Dupuis2015} to compute a concrete lower bound of Bob's min-entropy on Alice elements $(a^0_i, b^0_i)_{i\in [n]}$.
 Along with Lemma \ref{lem:leftover}, we have that $a = g_{\bm{\kappa}}(\bm{a})$ is close to uniform, which is sufficient to prove that Bob does not know more about $(a,b)$ than what the output $y = ax + b$ reveals.